top of page

 The training is not primarily academic in the conventional sense.
 It is based on practical, hands-on work, through which students develop both their own use and their ability to communicate the principles of the Alexander Technique to others.
 Most courses are structured around a predominantly practical approach, supported by reading, discussion and reflection.

-Whilst full-time training typically takes place over three years, many courses - including MATTS - also offer part-time routes, allowing training to be completed over a longer period.
+While full-time training typically takes place over three years, many courses - including MATTS - also offer part-time routes, allowing training to be completed over a longer period.

 Prior experience